zydeco/frida-swift-bridge/docs/api.md

         * Constructors which have symbols are callable as properties with a JS-friendly signature that separates the function from the argument list using `$` and replaces the Swift argument separator (`:`) with an `_`.
 E.g. a `SimpleClass` containing the constructor `init(first: Int, second: Int)` would be callable using `Swift.classes.SimpleClass.init$first_second_()`.
 The returned object is a `Swift.Object`.
 * `Swift.structs`:
     * Array containing structs available in all loaded binaries.
+    * Structs are accessible by their simple name (eg `Swift.structs.Iterator`), or fully qualified name (`Swift.structs['Foundation.Data.Iterator']`, `Swift.structs['Foundation.Notifications.Iterator']`, `Swift.structs['Network.HTTPFields.HTTPFieldSequence.Iterator']`, etc)
+        * Use the fully-qualified name to deterministically access structs with the same name
     * Each object contains the following properties:
         * `$conformances`: see `Swift.classes`.
         * `$fields`: see, `Swift.classes`.
 * `Swift.enums`:
     * Array containing enums available in all loaded binaries.
+    * Enums are accessible by their simple name (eg `Swift.enums.Error`), or fully qualified name (`Swift.enums['Accelerate.BNNS.Error']`, `Swift.enums['Accelerate.vImage.Error']`, `Swift.enums['InternalSwiftProtobuf.BinaryDelimited.Error']`, etc)
+        * Use the fully-qualified name to deterministically access enums with the same name
     * Each object contains the following properties:
         * `$conformances`: see `Swift.classes`.
         * `$fields`: an array containing the cases defined by the enum.
 Cases that have associated values have a `typeName` field for the type of the payload.
         * All cases are available as properties.
 Payload cases are available as functions whose one and only argument is the payload.
 E.g. `Swift.enums.CGPathFillRule.evenOdd` and `Swift.enums.UnicodeDecodingResult.scalarValue()`.
 The resulting `Swift.Enum` object can be passed to native Swift functions, see `Swift.NativeFunction`.
 * `Swift.protocols`:
     * Array containing protocols available in all loaded binaries.
+    * Protocols are accessible by their simple name (eg `Swift.protocols.Cipher`), or fully qualified name (`Swift.protocols['CryptoKit.Cipher']`, `Swift.protocols['CryptoKitPrivate.Cipher']`, etc)
+        * Use the fully-qualified name to deterministically access protocols with the same name
     * Each object contains the following properites:
         * `isClassOnly`: a boolean indicating whether the protocol is class-only, i.e. inhertis from `AnyObject`.
         * `numRequirements`: the number of requirements defined by the class.